Brexit and Immigration: What You Need to Know

 - Family members in a relationship with the EU citizen before the end of the transition period will be able to join those with settled status at any future date;

-- New immigration rules, applying to EU nationals arriving after transition period, should come into effect by January 2021.
+- New immigration rules, applying to EU nationals arriving after transition, should come into effect by January 2021.
 EEA workers will be treated the same as non-European nationals under the existing points-based system, but with some amendments to the system.
-The government’s proposal is analysed in detail here.
+The government’s proposal is analysed in detail here;

 UK Nationals in the EU

-- The rights of UK nationals resident in the EU before the end of the transition period, and of their family members, will be similarly protected, though registration schemes will vary between members states.
+- The rights of UK nationals resident in the EU before the end of the transition period (31 December 2020, unless extended), and of their family members, will be similarly protected, though registration schemes will vary between members states.

 EU Citizens in the UK

-On 6 December 2018, the UK government published a policy paper outlining its proposals for protecting EU citizens’ rights in case the UK leaves the EU without an agreed and ratified Withdrawal Agreement.
+On 6 December 2018, the government published a policy paper outlining the UK government’s proposals for protecting EU citizens’ rights in case the UK leaves the EU without an agreed and ratified Withdrawal Agreement.

 In a no-deal Brexit scenario, with no transition period, the EU Settlement Scheme will still operate but the cut-off dates will be brought forward: